Tolbert Fanning: Early life

 As a boy Fanning lived on the plantations of Alabama and moved to Nashville, Tennessee to attend the former University of Nashville.

 Contributions to Restoration Movement

 Fanning is said to have converted under the influence of preachers Ephraim D. Moore and James E. Matthews.
 He was baptised a member of the church in response to a sermon preached by Matthews seven miles north of Florence, Alabama, around October 1, 1827.

 Fanning soon after his arrival in Nashville became one of the recognized leaders of the Restoration Movement, an attempt to purge the Christian religion of its many denominations and restore it to the original doctrines and practices of the church in the 1st century.

 Fanning founded a girls' school in Franklin, Tennessee in 1837, the year of his graduation from Nashville University.
-He founded Franklin College in 1840, notable alumni of which include David Lipscomb, T. B. Larimore, E. G. Sewell, E. W. Carmack, J. E. Scobey, Samuel R. Lowery. and William Lipscomb.
+He founded Franklin College in 1840, notable alumni of which include David Lipscomb, T. B. Larimore, E. G. Sewell, Edward Ward Carmack, J. E. Scobey, Samuel R. Lowery. and William Lipscomb.
 He was president of the college until 1861.

+Along with the Gospel Advocate, Tolbert Fanning was also the editor of The Religious Historian published from 1872 until his death in 1874.